paser-group/continuous-secsoft/workshop-dir/Workshop6.md

-3. Write a program that will parse the two text files, and for both text files report
+3. Write a program that will parse the two text files (buggy-python.txt and neutral-python.txt), and for both text files report

 > Each of the unique system call names, their count, and time spent in each system call, on average